mibrs/mibrs.github.io/_posts/2022-12-08-How-to-Design-a-Robot.md

+---
-## How to Design a Robot?
+title: How to Design a Robot?
 Revision 2
+layout: post
+categories: robotics VEXIQ
+author:
+- Michael Braehler
+---

 ### Process
 When starting on a new design, it is always good to start with something proven to work with and then improve further.
 That is the purpose of the Hero Robot.